marzukia/blog/content/post/frontend-resuable-api.md

 ## Full Working Example

-And lastly, here is the full working example of my boilerplate Fetch API class.
+Here is the full working example of my boilerplate Fetch API class.

 ```ts
 import Cookies from 'js-cookie';